Training Methods

 INSPIRATION FIRST

-Our philosophy of training is first to inspire behaviors with motivation, then through conditioning and repetition to ensure that they are performed precisely, reliably and with as much motivation as possible.
+Our philosophy of dog training for protection is first to inspire behaviors with motivation, then, through conditioning and repetition, to ensure that they are performed precisely, reliably and with as much motivation as possible.
+For developing a personal protection dog or completing advanced family protection dog training, motivation is the starting point.
+A dog that loves the work performs with clarity, enthusiasm, and long-term reliability.

 TAKING ADVANTAGE OF NATURAL INSTINCTS

-Our advanced training programs contain traditional exercises (sit, down, etc.) as well as extremely advanced exercises (Secure, Protective Escape, Rest Assured) that are more complex to teach.
+Our advanced protection training programs for dogs contain traditional exercises (sit, down, etc.) as well as extremely advanced exercises (Secure, Protective Escape, Rest Assured) that are more complex to teach.

 All exercises are broken into behaviors that dogs do naturally.
 There are the behaviors such as the “Sit” or “Down” which are common, everyday behaviors.
 They lie down to sleep and sat as puppies; it was the first behavior they performed after crawling.